aalfons/mediation-review-replication/README.md

 nonnormal distributions.
 We review common mediation models and discuss various approaches for estimation and inference, including their implementation in software packages.
 Moreover, we present robust alternatives, thereby clarifying different notions of robustness.
-Finally, we consider a setting where the mediation model holds in a latent space but where measurement issues create deviations from normality assumptions in the observed variable space, which is a setting not commonly considered in the literature on robust mediation analysis, and we obtain preleminary results via a simulation study.
+We further consider a setting where the mediation model holds in a latent space but where measurement issues create deviations from normality assumptions in the observed variable space, which is a setting not commonly considered in the literature on robust mediation analysis, and we obtain preliminary results via a simulation study.
+Finally, we highlight the mechanics and relevance of robust methods in an an illustrative empirical application.

 More information can be found in our article:

 A. Alfons and D.R.
-Schley (2024).
+Schley (2025).
 Robust mediation analysis: What we talk about when we talk about robustness.
 PsyArXiv. doi: [10.31234/osf.io/2hqdy](https://doi.org/10.31234/osf.io/2hqdy).

 ## Reproduce results
-This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce the figures and simulations in our article.
+This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce the figures and analyses in our article.

 The easiest way to reproduce the results is to clone this repository with [RStudio](https://rstudio.com/products/rstudio/download/).
 Running the